 Keywording photos should be an important part of everyone's digital workflow in Lightroom.
-When keywords are added to images, those same keywords can later be used to search and find images in a catalog much more quickly - especially in a large catalog!
+When keywords are added to images, those same keywords can later be used to search and find images in a Lightroom Catalog much more quickly - especially in a large catalog!

 Keywords are basically metadata (or information) in the form of words that you can add to an image file.
 This keyword metadata is added to your image in Lightroom's Library Module - specifically in the Keywording Panel.
 To open the Keywording Panel in the Library Module, just press Cmd/Ctrl + 2.